Mesoscale meteorology: Subclasses

 As a note, tropical and subtropical cyclones are classified by National Hurricane Center as synoptic scale rather than mesoscale.

+Features the size of an individual thunderstorm are also known somewhat informally as "storm-scale", typically meso-gamma but sometimes meso-beta or microscale.

+Dynamics

+Mesoscale processes are characterized by having a relatively large Rossby number compared to synoptic scale processes.
+Thus, over shorter distances as implicated in mesoscale phenomena, the importance of geostrophic balance and the Earth's rotation in shaping atmospheric processes is small relative to synoptic-scale phenomena.
+This is particularly true towards the smaller end of the mesoscale range.
+Because the curvature of Earth is small at mesoscales, the physical models used to diagnose mesoscale phenomena often assume a constant Coriolis frequency.
+Nonetheless, the Coriolis force is non-negligible and comparable to the influence of atmospheric buoyancy.

+Large-scale turbulence and eddies also play a large role in mesoscale meteorology.
+The vertical movement of air (often expressed as omega) is larger at mesoscale than at synoptic scales, and the distribution of air pressure tends to be influenced by the behavior of winds at the mesoscale (as opposed to the converse at synoptic scales).
+For many mesoscale phenomena, the vertical acceleration of air is sufficiently large enough that calculations cannot assume hydrostatic balance.
+This is often true of phenomena with a vertical dimension roughly equal to their horizontal dimensions.

 Mesoscale boundaries

 As in synoptic frontal analysis, mesoscale analysis uses cold, warm, and occluded fronts on the mesoscale to help describe phenomena.
 On weather maps mesoscale fronts are depicted as smaller and with twice as many bumps or spikes as the synoptic variety.
 In the United States, opposition to the use of the mesoscale versions of fronts on weather analyses, has led to the use of an overarching symbol (a trough symbol) with a label of outflow boundary as the frontal notation.